-I also find it telling that the “speedometer” user interface for Microsoft Network Speed Test app only goes up to 50 Mbps whereas Speedtest by Ookla can measure up to 500 Mbps before the needle surpasses the maximum value.
+I also find it telling that the “speedometer” user interface for Microsoft Network Speed Test app only goes up to 50 MBps whereas Speedtest by Ookla can measure up to 500 MBps before the needle surpasses the maximum value.
 This is probably the result of different design cultures.
-Microsoft designed an app for the United States market — where bandwidth is expensive and speeds are slow — and Ookla designed an app for the international market where speeds often exceed 50 Mbps.
+Microsoft designed an app for the United States market — where bandwidth is expensive and speeds are slow — and Ookla designed an app for the international market where speeds often exceed 50 MBps.

 There isn’t much else to these apps except for the networking speed tests; except that both apps keep histories of your previous test results.
 The Microsoft Network Speed Test app lists previous tests in a plain table and don’t utilize available screen space all that well.
 Ookla Speedtest is almost the same, but chooses to fill the whole screen with the three most recent results instead.

 OST uses the regular Wi-Fi signal icon to represent networking throughout the app.
-This is a bit confusing when you’re testing with a device with both a wired Ethernet connected as well as a wireless Wi-Fi connection as there is no way to determine what network interface is used.
+This is a bit confusing when you’re testing with a device with both a wired Ethernet connected as well as a wireless Wi-Fi connection as there’s no way to determine what network interface is used.
 Both apps defer the decision as to what network interface to use for testing to Windows, but Ookla confuses the issue with a poor icon choice.

 Uses Wi-Fi signal icon for networking, even though I tested with Ethernet.
 A normal globe-means-internet or a router icon would be preferred, as it caused me some confusion as to which network interface was being used for testing.

 Stick with the Ookla Speedtest app.
 Ookla has more experience with running a network speed testing service, through their popular SpeedTest.net tool.
 Don’t trust developers who are just “making another network speed testing app” to fill up their platform’s new App Store and who don’t have much experience with the problem their app is trying to solve.